Are socially-aware trajectory prediction models really socially-aware?: Related work

 Previously mentioned works try to learn social behavior by observing human data, which implicitly include collision avoidance.
 There also exist works that explicitly teach models to avoid collisions.
 While most of these works address the planning problem \cite{zeng2019end,chen2017decentralized}, some adopted the inverse reinforcement learning framework to guide the network towards collision-free trajectories \cite{HeidenBMVC2019}.
 In this work, we focus our attack on the deep learning-based trajectory predictors which are fully data-driven and do not leverage human guidance.

-\textbf{Adversarial attacks.} Adversarial attack was first introduced in \cite{szegedy2013intriguing} by showing how vulnerable deep image classifiers are against small yet carefully-crafted perturbations.
-It is shown that adding perturbations bounded in terms of $\ell_p$ norms can easily fool image classifiers \cite{goodfellow2014explaining, moosavi2016deepfool, su2019onepixelattack}.
-Adversarial attacks are also generalized to assess robustness of models in other domains such as natural language processing \cite{zhang2020adversarial,behjati2019universal} and tabular data \cite{ballet2019imperceptible}.
-Nevertheless, up to our knowledge, adversarial attacks are yet not explored in the context of human trajectory prediction.
+\textbf{Adversarial attacks.} Adversarial attack was first introduced in \cite{szegedy2013intriguing} by showing how vulnerable deep image classifiers are against non-perceptible yet carefully-crafted perturbations.
+Formally, an adversarial perturbation is defined as the minimal perturbation $R$ which changes the output of the given classifier $f$:

+where X is the input image.
+It is shown that adding these imperceptible perturbations bounded in terms of $\ell_p$ norms can easily fool image classifiers \cite{goodfellow2014explaining, moosavi2016deepfool, su2019onepixelattack}.
+According to the "human vision knowledge", adding imperceptible perturbations to an image does not change its category label.
+Therefore, a good model should preserve its prediction while adding these perturbations to its input.

+Adversarial attacks are also generalized to assess vulnerability of models against perturbations in other domains such as natural language processing \cite{zhang2020adversarial,behjati2019universal} and tabular data \cite{ballet2019imperceptible}.
+Nevertheless, to the best of our knowledge, adversarial attacks are not yet explored in the context of human trajectory prediction.
 Human trajectory is a temporal trajectory, hence can be seen as time-series data prediction.
 Different types of time-series data are studied in \cite{fawaz2019adversarial,karim2020adversarial,liu2020adversarial} in classification problems.
 While their focus is on the classification task, we target a regression task which makes the definition of a wrong output challenging.
-More importantly, a specific challenge to our problem is the freedom in the choice of the collision point which affects the perturbation size.
-We address theses challenges by the proposed S-ATTack approach.
+In addition, in human trajectory sequences, the imperceptibility of the perturbations is not the main interest because here, human knowledge is to respect social behaviors (avoiding collisions) in all scenarios.
+Lastly, a specific challenge to our problem is the freedom in the choice of the collision point which affects the perturbation size.
+We address these challenges by the proposed S-ATTack approach.